Toe injury can’t stop Rodgers as Packers defeat Rams 36-28

 “We’re going to continue to learn from these things, that’s the only thing that you can do,” McVay said.
 “But we’ve got to stop with some of these self-inflicted wounds.”

-Later in the third, Rasul Douglas made it 36-17 by stepping in front of Stafford’s pass to NFL receiving leader Cooper Kupp and scoring his first career touchdown on a 32-yard interception return.
+Later in the third, Rasul Douglas made it 36-17 by stepping in front of Stafford’s pass to NFL receiving leader Cooper Kupp and scoring his first career touchdown on a 33-yard interception return.

 “Cooper Kupp, don’t he got like 10,000 yards receiving already in like eight weeks?”
 Douglas quipped after the game.
 “We know that’s his guy.
 We know a lot of balls get thrown to him and he makes a lot of plays.”